soham259/Naphtha-Hydrodesulfurization-Aspen-Plus-Simulation-Heat-Integration-Techno-Economic-Optimization/README.md

 ## 📄 License

-This project is submitted as an academic B.Tech final year project.
+This project is submitted as an academic B.Tech 3rd year project.
 Simulation files and report are shared for educational reference only.

 ---